SireMartin/evm_bootcamp_25_group5/Voting_DApp/README.md

   npm run start:dev
   ```

-  > **NOTE:** the watch option allow the backend to restart automatically if a change on main, services or controllers happened.
+  > **NOTE:** the `dev` option allow the backend to run in "watch mode", restarting automatically if a change on main, services or controllers happened.
 If a change is made on the `.env` file used to process key variables, the server doesn't restart automatically, it needs to be restarted manually

 - **<span style="font-size: 16px;">Terminal for frontend application</span>**